United Check Recovery Bureau

 How can I remove United Check Recovery Bureau from my credit report?

-Collections can hurt your credit score and remain on your credit report for up to seven years regardless of whether you pay it or not.
-Unfortunately, paying the collection could even lower your credit score.
+Collections can hurt your credit score and stay on your credit report for up to seven years, even if you pay them.
+Paying the collection might even lower your credit score.

 However, it is possible to remove a collection account from your credit history before seven years.

-(While debt collectors may not want this information to be widely known, it’s your right to be informed.)
+(Though debt collectors may not want this widely known, it’s your right to be informed.)

 Ready to Raise Your Credit Score?